 This article was originally published in PC Gamer UK 223.

 A while after I finished Just Cause 2 I couldn't really remember why I liked it so much, or why I stopped playing once I'd completed it.
-And it might have stayed dormant on my Steam account forever, but someone released a
+And it might have stayed dormant on my Steam account forever, but someone released a Superman mod for it.

 When you'd normally activate your parachute, you just zoom through the air unaided.
 It's breath-taking.
 Deeply daft - a little man with silly hair ducking and diving in front of the craggy mountains as they zoom by - but breath-taking all the same.
 Everyone must try this.
 Not to any particular end, just to floop around for half an hour.
 Swoop under bridges.
 Track highways.
 Hug snow-caps, then air-ski down their slopes.
 Skim the glinting waters between mainlaind Panau and its satellite islands.
 Do, basically, all the things you'd do instead of saving people if you actually were Superman.